nksupermarket/discord-clone/README.md

 Libraries used:
 - date-fns: to create timestamps
 - firebase (realtime database): for backend functionality
+- unique-names-generator

+Resources used:
+- remix icon
+- flaticon